-The very next day, 5 December 1933, at 5:32 PM ET, Utah voted for ratification, the 36th State to do so, achieving the 3/4 majority of states' votes needed.
+The very next day, 5 December 1933, at 5:32 PM ET, the state of Utah voted for ratification, becoming the 36th State to do so, and thus achieving the 3/4 majority of states' votes needed to enact the amendment.

+With that vote, the nearly 14 year ignoble reign of that 18th Amendment, otherwise known as Prohibition, was ended.
 The 21st Amendment, in effect, repealed the 18th Amendment.
-Thus, with that vote, the nearly 14 year ignoble reign of that 18th Amendment, otherwise known as Prohibition, was ended.
-As of 5 December 1933, it had become legal, again, to manufacture, distribute, and sell alcoholic beverages.
+As of today, eighty-three years ago, it had become legal, again, to manufacture, distribute, and sell alcoholic beverages.

 21st Amendment to the Constitution of the United States of America

 Section 1.
 The eighteenth article of amendment to the Constitution of the United States is hereby repealed.

 Section 2.
 The transportation or importation into any State, Territory, or possession of the United States for delivery or use therein of intoxicating liquors, in violation of the laws thereof, is hereby prohibited.

 Section 3.
 This article shall be inoperative unless it shall have been ratified as an amendment to the Constitution by conventions in the several States, as provided in the Constitution, within seven years from the date of the submission hereof to the States by the Congress.